HUGG/TC1D/md/erosion-models.md

-# Erosion rates in the Cordillera thermochron models
+# Erosion rates in the delamination 1D model

 ## Overview